tendermint/tendermint/docs/tutorials/go-built-in.md

 [tmnode.New](https://github.com/tendermint/tendermint/blob/v0.35.8/node/public.go#L29) requires a few things including a configuration file, a logger and a few others in order to construct the full node.

-Note: We use [abciclient.NewLocalCreator](https://github.com/tendermint/tendermint/blob/v0.35.8/abci/client/creators.go#L15) here to create a local client instead of one communicating through a socket or gRPC.
+Note that we use [abciclient.NewLocalCreator](https://github.com/tendermint/tendermint/blob/v0.35.8/abci/client/creators.go#L15) here to create a local client instead of one communicating through a socket or gRPC.

 [viper](https://github.com/spf13/viper) is being used for reading the config, which we will generate later using the `tendermint init` command.